mr4tt/zotbot/README.md

 - [https://twitter.com/zachsilberberg/status/1588731953150275584?s=20](https://twitter.com/zachsilberberg/status/1588731953150275584?s=20)

 # general_resources
+- [FutureMe: Write a Letter to your Future Self](https://www.futureme.org) - Write a letter to the future and read the public (but anonymous) letters from others.
+FutureMe has been delivering letters to the future for millions of people since 2002.

 - [Getting things done](https://jvns.ca/blog/2016/09/19/getting-things-done/) - Getting things done

 - [How to be More Agentic](https://usefulfictions.substack.com/p/how-to-be-more-agentic) - On a supposedly difficult thing